OfficialMr3b/RDX/README.md

 - `2` . add this resource to your server `:mods/deathmatch/resources/`
 - `3` . type this command in your server `refresh` and `start rdx`

-# How to uses
+# How to Use

-- import this function for use the rdx
+- Import this code to load rdx codes
 ```lua
 loadstring(exports.rdx:import())()
 ```